Blasting Braille into the Future!

 - Translate braille accurately in UEB or EBAE

 - Split books into volumes

 - Automate braille table of contents, glossaries, preliminary pages, and special symbols pages

 - Do much more!

 Other BrailleBlaster features include:

 - Style, Print, and Braille Views that allow the transcriber to see the print text and braille text simultaneously and operate styles, all at the click of a key

 - Both Windows® and MacOS® versions available.

-The development of BrailleBlaster and modifications to Liblouis are part of the REAL Plan (Resources with Enhanced Accessibility for Learning).
-The REAL Plan is an ongoing initiative of the American Printing House for the Blind to improve the conversion and delivery of braille and other accessible formats to students who are blind.
+The development of BrailleBlaster and modifications to Liblouis are part of the REAL (Resources with Enhanced Accessibility for Learning) Plan.
+The REAL Plan is an ongoing initiative of the American Printing House for the Blind (APH) to improve the conversion and delivery of braille and other accessible formats to students who are blind and visually impaired.

 BrailleBlaster screen with Style, Print, and Braille Views simultaneously visible.